pynbody/tangos/docs/live_calculation.md

 h  = tangos.get_halo(...)
 ```

 One can gather properties that do not explicitly exist as properties within the database, but do not require a new calculation using simulation data.
-For example, the virial radius, "Vvir" is calculated using only the virial mass and virial radius already calculated.
+For example, the virial velocity, "Vvir" is calculated using only the virial mass and virial radius already calculated.
 However, because it doesn't exist yet as a halo property, `h['Vvir']` will return an error.
 Instead, you must performa a "live-calculation" of "Vvir". `h.calculate('Vvir()')` will return the virial velocity of the halo.
 Since this is similar to calling a function, there are parenthesis associated with live calculated values.

 Similarly, this method can be used within the `calculate_all` and `calculate_for_descendants` functions, e.g. `ts.calculate_all("Vvir()")` will reaturn the newly calculated virial velocity for all halos in the step.
 The same syntax would apply to `calculate_for_descendants`